jc141x/jc141-bash/setup/readme.md

 ## hardware support

-- The GPU must have vulkan support otherwise hardly any releases with wine will run.
+- The GPU/APU must have vulkan support otherwise hardly any releases with wine will run.

 - The dwarfs mounting system requires modern speed standards from storing devices as well as RAM.